A society which embraces diversity, celebrates connected communities, and has equitable employment opportunities for all.

 But who actually funds Scarf?

 Our operations are currently around 70% self-funded.
 This means that our training programs (which include wages for our trainees) are mainly paid for by you, our dinner guests.
 When you pay for your Scarf Dinner, you are literally paying for the young people in our program to gain the skills, knowledge, confidence and connections that Scarf provides.
-Tips are put towards trainee support and our graduation dinner, an important celebration at the end of the program.
 Your support is two-fold; we need plenty of diners so our trainees get experience serving real customers, and we need your dollars so that we can pay our small, dedicated team of staff to make it all happen.
 We face many of the same operating costs as other businesses, like office rent, insurance and stationery (you should see how many pens and notepads we go through!)

-Whilst we continue on our mission to become fully self-funded, we currently utilise philanthropic support from The Morris Family Foundation and Solidarity Accor.
-In the past we have received support from Inner North Community Foundation, The RE Ross Trust, StreetSmart and City of Melbourne.
+Whilst we continue on our mission to become fully self-funded, we currently utilise philanthropic support from Lord Mayor’s Charitable Foundation, Gandel Philanthrophy and Solidarity Accor.
+In the past we have received support from Inner North Community Foundation, The Morris Family Foundation, Westpac Foundation, Bank Australia, The RE Ross Trust, StreetSmart and City of Melbourne.

 What sort of training happens at Scarf?

 It’s as hands-on as it can be, because we reckon that’s where the real learning happens.
-In the afternoons, we run beer training at Little Creatures Dining Hall and coffee training at The Vertue of the Coffee Drink.
-Our bar and cocktail training happens at Kelvin in Northcote and Kitty Somerset in Thornbury.
-We also run training sessions on formal service, resume drop-off and interview practice (at Ladro) and take a tour of The Sofitel on Collins.
-All of these venues are Scarf sponsors, and hospitality professionals volunteer their time to teach our young trainees the most relevant, up to date stuff.
+Across the program, on Tuesday afternoons and some Wednesdays, trainees engage in a brewery tour and tasting at Stomping Ground and coffee training at Five Senses.
+We run training sessions which span formal service, customer confidence, bar basics, cocktails, resumes and interview practice with the help of a number businesses like Ladro and Garden State Hotel.
+Trainees also take a hotel tour at Pullman Hotel or The Sofitel on Collins.
+All of these venues are incredible Scarf supporters, and hospitality professionals volunteer their time to teach our young trainees the most relevant, up to date stuff.

-Wine education is a significant part of our program – we run four sessions which provide a really solid introduction to wine.
-This is delivered by Jenny ‘The Wine Whitch’ Polack, who has 30 years experience in the wine industry and was the first Australian to undertake the internationally renowned OIV Master of Science in Wine Management.
+Wine education is delivered by Jenny ‘The Wine Whitch’ Polack, who has 30 years experience in the wine industry and was the first Australian to undertake the internationally renowned OIV Master of Science in Wine Management.
 Jenny’s inclusive and adaptable teaching style is a perfect fit for Scarf; taking into account the complexities of working with people from different cultural backgrounds.
 Jenny has been Scarf’s wine trainer since our 2010 pilot program, and her wine education courses are practical and highly engaging for our diverse group of trainees.
-Scarf trainees also undertake the Responsible Service of Alcohol course, which is partly funded by SILK Education and Training.
+Scarf trainees also undertake the Responsible Service of Alcohol course, which is partly funded by Complete Hospitality Training.
+Trainees are also offered a free membership to Typsy so they can continue their learning outside of Scarf training sessions.

 How does the mentoring work?

 Scarf mentors are hospitality professionals who volunteer each Tuesday night during Scarf Dinners seasons.
-Our mentors come from some of Melbourne’s best venues, like Gerald’s Bar, The Lincoln, Bomba, Easy Tiger and Pullman Melbourne.
+Our mentors work at some of Melbourne’s best venues, like Gerald’s Bar, Market Lane Coffee, Saint Crispin and Garden State Hotel.
 The mentor’s role is to demonstrate, guide and support the trainees as they learn the ropes of front of house restaurant work.
-By supporting the trainees in their learning and helping them build confidence, the mentors play a key role in increasing the trainees’ job readiness.
+By supporting the trainees in their learning and helping them build confidence, mentors play a key role in increasing the trainees’ job readiness.
 They are legends!
 Here’s something one of our ace mentors said:

 “Scarf is the perfect environment to get into the hospitality industry; giving so much support and providing real service experience is the best way for anyone to learn, especially young people who have faced barriers in finding work.”